swent-epfl/mvp-prd/template/2-history.md

 We already have many of the features we want in the PoC for the MVP.
 The two features that lack are groups and media support, which will be described in the section "The MVP".

 Moreover, substantial changes to the backend are necessary, for security reasons.
 Instead of relying on client-side logic—which can be compromised on user devices—we should use cloud functions.
-This approach ensures that only the necessary data is sent to the user device.
-This removes the need to trust it to filter the data before displaying it, putting trust on the server instead.
+This approach ensures that only the necessary data is sent to the user device, removing the need to trust it to filter the data before displaying it.